 2/3 Triplets.
 In order to determine the intersecting lines of their faces in a clearer situation, it makes sense to first look at two of the three contents in isolation.
 Three pairs from each triplet are possible: (a,b), (b,c), (c,a).
 When looking at their core and hull forms, the first thing that stands out is the strong cohesion across the carrier: The identity of the carrier as the core form of the truncation triplet or as the hull form of the pyramid triplet is retained in every case, even if only two of the three contents are interlocked.
-However, the hull forms of two truncation triplet contents and the cores of two pyramid triplet contents change: Two contents of the truncation triplet form the dual partner of the third content as a hull - by joining their vertices.
-And two contents of a pyramid triplet form the dual partner of the third content as a core shape - in the common volume of their surfaces.
-As a consequence, in the interlacing of all three contents triplet contents and finally, as the core of the whole, the carrier of the truncation triplet.
-The interweaving of the three pyramid triplet contents therefore have the same core and the same hull.
+However, the hull forms of two truncation triplet contents and the cores of two pyramid triplet contents change: Two contents of the truncation triplet form the dual partner of the third content as a hull - by joining their vertices (Fig. 9, right side).
+And two contents of a pyramid triplet form the dual partner of the third content as a core shape - in the common volume of their surfaces (Fig. 9, left side).
+As a consequence, in the interlacing of all three contents of the pyramid triplet there can be found an interlacing of the three truncation triplet contents and finally, as the core of the whole, the carrier of the truncation triplet.
+The interweaving of the three pyramid triplet contents and the interweaving of the three truncation triplet contents therefore have the same core and the same hull.

-Fig. 11.
+Fig. 10.
 Dual pair transformation circle.
 Three dual pairs of tetraliner in Conway transformation.
 Clockwise, starting left: polyliner A; truncation of A; core of A and B; truncation of B; polyliner B; pyramid form of B; hull of A and B; pyramid form of A.